ildar-shaimordanov/jsxt/wiki/wscmd.md

     /u file      - Opens the file as Unicode
     /a file      - Opens the file as ASCII

+"/" and "CON" (case-insensitive) are specified for the console.
+Using them allows reading data from the standard input.

 Extra options are used like /n or /p in the same way
-    /begin       - A code will be executed at the very beginning /end         - A code will be executed at the very end /before      - A code will be executed before a file /after       - A code will be executed after a file
+    /begin       - A code will be executed at the very beginning /end         - A code will be executed at the very end /beginfile   - A code will be executed before a file /endfile     - A code will be executed after a file
 ```

 Looking on this help we can say that the tool has a lot of arguments but all of them are optional.